OkilyDokily/boring-lecture/README.md

 ## Description

-_A boring lecture page which demonstrates html and css basics._
+_A boring lecture page which demonstrates html, jQuery and css basics._

 ## Setup/Installation Requirements